BlueGlassBlock/cmdpal-rs/src/bindings_docs/IFormContent/StateJson.md

-The JSON representation of the state associated with the form content.
+JSON representation of the state associated with the form.
+It is used to get the state data that defines the current status and values of the form fields.